valkey-io/valkey-doc/commands/function-list.md

   * **flags:** an array of [function flags](/docs/manual/programmability/functions-intro/#function-flags).
 * **library_code:** the library's source code (when given the `WITHCODE` modifier).

-For more information please refer to [Introduction to Redis Functions](/topics/functions-intro).
+For more information please refer to [Introduction to Valkey Functions](/topics/functions-intro).